 The Board functions according to state and federal laws, the rules and regulations established by the State Board of Education, and the Texas Education Agency.
 The board powers and duties are listed in MISD Policy BAA(LEGAL) and board ethics are listed in MISD Policy BBF(LOCAL), both available as part of the online MISD Board Policy Manual.

-David and his family enjoy hunting, fishing, sailing, and traveling.
+Shawn and his family are avid outdoorsmen and enjoy hunting, fishing, competition archery, and backpacking the high country.

 Trey Kirby moved to Montgomery, TX in 1987 after being born in the city of Richardson in north Texas.
 After graduating from MHS and getting his college education, he returned to continue his career and start his family in the community he calls home.